 Leave Inverness on the A9 to cross onto the Black Isle.
 First stop, Harry Gow bakery off the A9 at North Kessock (lovely Scotch pies, strawberry tarts and cakes) good place for lunch.
-Then visit the Black Isle Brewing company, a small farm based organic brewery near the village of Munlochy.
-The beer is truly handcrafted and loved before it is sent out to for you to enjoy.
+Then visit the Black Isle Brewing Company, a small farm-based organic brewery near the village of Munlochy.
+The beer is truly handcrafted and loved before it is sent out for you to enjoy.

 Munlochy Clootie Well is also worth a visit (off the A832).
 This is a wooded area where people make offerings to the local river spirit in the form of an item of clothing tied to a branch in the hope of getting an illness cured.

-Further around the coast at Chanory point light house there is an excellent outlook over the Moray Firth, which is great for spotting the local pod of bottlenose dolphins.
-The Glen Ord distillery produces some of the Singleton brand of highland malt whisky, it also does some good tasting tours.
-In Fortrose you will find a great stop over for the night.
+Further around the coast at Chanory point lighthouse, there is an excellent outlook over the Moray Firth, which is great for spotting the local pod of bottlenose dolphins.
+The Glen Ord distillery produces some of the Singleton brands of highland malt whisky, it also does some good tasting tours.
+In Fortrose, you will find a great stopover for the night.
 This is ‘The Anderson’ a whisky tasting bar and restaurant with rooms.
 A good place to stop for excellent food and whisky.